Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Estimation

-\begin{theorem} If the missing probability model is correctly specified and suitable regularity conditions are satisfied, then $\widehat{Y}(a)_{DR}$ is a consistent estimator for $E[Y(a)]$ if one or both of the treatment propensity score model and the outcome model is correctly specified. \end{theorem} The proof of this theorem is given in Web Appendix I.
+\begin{theorem} If the missing probability model is correctly specified and suitable regularity conditions are satisfied, then $\widehat{Y}(a)_{DR}$ and $\widehat{\tau}_{DR}$ are consistent estimators if one or both of the treatment propensity score model and the outcome model is correctly specified. \end{theorem} The proof of this theorem is given in Web Appendix J.